Antidepressants for elderly patients — what works and what to watch for

 Recognizing Depression

-Depression in older adults is often missed because the presentation is different.
+Depression in older adults often presents as physical complaints, withdrawal, or irritability rather than expressed sadness, which is why it gets missed so frequently.
 Your parent might seem withdrawn but say they're fine.
 They might have physical complaints that seem unrelated to mood.
 A doctor might investigate the physical symptoms and miss that depression is driving them.
 You might notice that your parent isn't their usual self but not realize it's depression.

 Your parent might talk about not wanting to be a burden, wanting to die, not seeing a reason to continue.
 These are serious signs of depression, not normal aging.
 If your parent is expressing these thoughts, that's definitely time to see a doctor.